Diagnosing ulcerative colitis

 - Confirming the diagnosis with endoscopy

 During a colonoscopy, your doctor will insert a thin flexible camera through the anus to inspect the lining of your colon.
-The scope procedure will allow your doctor to see what area of the colon is affected, and decide which type of UC you have.
-Your doctor may also decide to take a biopsy (a sample of tissue) for further testing.1
+The scope procedure will allow your doctor to see what area of the colon is affected and the severity of your disease.
+Your doctor may also decide to take a biopsy (a sample of tissue) for further testing.

 Although these tests sound uncomfortable, they are routine procedures.
-Most importantly, they may be used to explain the causes of your symptoms, and become the first step in learning how to manage them.4
+Most importantly, they may be used to explain the causes of your symptoms and become the first step in learning how to manage them.

 - Speaking with your doctor